sand-worm-labs/docs/docs/sql-syntax/data-types/text.md

 # TEXT

 The `TEXT` data type in SQL is used to store variable-length character strings.
-In GlueSQL, the TEXT data type is the only supported string data type, providing the ability to store and manage strings of varying lengths.
+In WormSQL, the TEXT data type is the only supported string data type, providing the ability to store and manage strings of varying lengths.

 Here's an example of how to create a table, insert data, and query data using the `TEXT` data type: